Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Bourne has been the target of 60 of his team's 471 passing attempts this season, or 12.7% of the target share.
+- So far this season, 12.7% of the 471 passes thrown by his team have gone Bourne's way.

-- Bourne has seen the ball thrown his way four times in the red zone this season, 6.1% of his team's 66 red zone pass attempts.
+- Bourne (four red zone targets) has been the recipient of 6.1% of his team's 66 red zone pass attempts.

-- The Patriots, who rank 11th in the NFL in points scored, have dropped back to pass 52.5% of the time while opting for the ground attack 47.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Jaguars.